-Class Hours: 3 Lecture, C1, CR/NC.
-Strongly Recommended Preparation: ENG 51A or equivalent.
+Class Hours: 3 Lecture, C1, CR/NC

 ART 42 is an introductory course in the study of basic principles of art as well as how they play a major role in Art History.
 The student will learn the basics of art through lecture, slide presentations, film, video and projects assigned in and out of the classroom.
 No art background is necessary.
 (AA, CSU, UC)